trishasarkar/symphony/README.md

 # music_player_tkinter_dbms
-Sem4 mini proj of python and dbms combined
+Music player using python gui as front end and sqlite3 (rdbms) as backend